-Once the relationship honeymoon is over, the awareness of potential pitfalls of our future union becomes harder to ignore.
-We might find ourselves contemplating the differences between us, the points of contention in our relationship, topics we find to be too sensitive to bring up, some unspoken expectations of marriage, our unfulfilled desires in the relationship, and most of all the obvious looming truth that by choosing this relationship we are un-choosing all other possibilities “’til death do us part.”
+Once the relationship honeymoon is over, the awareness of the potential pitfalls of our future union becomes harder to ignore.
+We might find ourselves contemplating the differences between us, the points of contention in our relationship, topics we find to be too sensitive to bring up, some unspoken expectations of marriage, our unfulfilled desires in the relationship, and most of all the obvious looming truth that by choosing this relationship we are un-choosing all other ones “’til death do us part.”

-Also, we often assume that our ideas of marriage are shared by our fiancé, without ever testing this hypothesis through an honest self-reflection and open conversation with our spouse to be.
-The baggage of the past, the anxiety and unspoken assumptions about marriage, and the expectations each of the partners has of the married life, are all important to address, discuss and resolve prior to making the mutual commitment.
+Also, we often assume that our ideas of marriage are shared by our fiancé, without ever testing this hypothesis through an honest self-reflection and open conversation with our spouse-to-be.
+The baggage of the past, the anxiety and unspoken assumptions about marriage, and the expectations each of the partners have of married life are all important to address, discuss and resolve prior to making a mutual commitment.
 Following the old wisdom, an ounce of prevention is worth a pound of cure.
-This is the exact purpose of the premarital counseling.
+This is the exact purpose of premarital counseling.

 Premarital counseling provides a firm footing for the couple to step into the married phase of the relationship with confidence and joy.
 As a psychotherapist, I see premarital counseling as serving several key functions: